mmbman/Katagiri/1979-06-09-Fukanzazengi-Talk-1.md

 ##### 46:20

 Completely throw away any germination of wishes, thoughts, views.
-You just view yourself spin with [zazen](glossary#zazen) .
+You just view yourself spin with [zazen](glossary#zazen).
 That's all you have to do.

 [Dogen](glossary#dogen) says, "Do not think good or bad, right and wrong," because we have to regulate mind, which is characterized by attachment to one of two extreme ideas.
 That is mind.
 That's why we shouldn't attach to good or bad, right and wrong, or neutral.
 That is [egolessness](glossary#egolessness).
 Selflessness.
 Practice of egolessness.